werpu/mona-dish/README.md

 ### ValueEmbedder

-Optional is a purely reasonly construct, now for sideffects freenes having only readonly operations is fine.
+Optional is a purely readonly construct, now for sideffect free-ness, having only readonly operations is fine.
-However in iterative systems we often deal with states.
+However, in iterative systems we often deal with states.
-To get the conciciveness of Optional also for writeable states there is a class available which is inherited from optional and hence shares the same functionality.
+To get the conciseness of Optional also for writeable states there is a class available which is inherited from optional and hence shares the same functionality.

-* ValueEmedder
+* ValueEmbedder

 * [ValueEmbedder Documentation](https://github.com/werpu/mona-dish/blob/master/docs/ValueEmbedder.md)